Thenemex/NemexLib/README.md

   - You must give credit and a link back to this mod, a link to the licence, and indicate if any change were made to the library mod.
   - If you create a derivative / edited version of this library mod, you cannot distribute this edited version.

-I know this licence looks a bit severe, but you are allowed to do mostly any task that a modder/modpack would do in normal usage of Minecraft mods & modpacks.
+I know this licence looks a bit severe, but you are allowed to do almost any task that a modder/modpack would do in normal usage of Minecraft mods & modpacks.

 If you want any feature added to this library mod, please tell me in comments or on GitHub issues tracker !